Daniel Buckley, Documentary Maker

 Crowd at the Fox Theatre Tucson for the August, 2012 premiere of “Tucson’s Heart and Soul: El Casino Ballroom.”

 After the Citizen’s close in 2009, Buckley invested in high definition gear and stepped up his film making through the first Cine Plaza at the Fox documentaries.
 Focused on a long-gone Spanish language theater in downtown Tucson and the barrio communities it served, the three short films followed the practice he’d established with the paper – never do a voice over when your sources can tell the story better.
-The three films earned the Audience Favorite award at the Mountain Empire Film Festival in Patagonia, Arizona in 2010.
+The films earned the Audience Favorite award at the Mountain Empire Film Festival in Patagonia, Arizona in 2010.

-This latest work focused on the last of Tucson’s great Latino ballrooms, marking its 65th year of service to every cultural corner of Tucson.
+The trio of films, which debuted at Tucson’s historic Fox Theater, drew increasing audiences with each show.
+A fourth on Tucson’s Barrio Hollywood premiered in 2011, followed in 2012 by his first full length film, “Tucson’s Heart and Soul: El Casino Ballroom.”
+This film focused on the last of Tucson’s great Latino ballrooms, marking its 65th year of service to every cultural corner of Tucson.
 A showcase for stars of Mexican cinema and American rock, soul and roots music, the venerable landmark remains the venue of choice for weddings, quinceañeras, political rallies and fundraisers for the Latino community.
 Buckley won an Associated Press Managing Editors Arizona award for his multimedia package on El Casino Ballroom for the Tucson Citizen in 2008.
-His 2012 full-length documentary focused on the many sectors of the Tucson community that have found a home at El Casino Ballroom as well as the ways in which the broader community has come together to restore it to its former greatness after half the roof blew off in a freak storm in the 1990s.

-The sixth installment of the Cine Plaza series, projected to debut in 2014, traces the rise of the mariachi as a cultural force in Tucson.
-Again, a Tucson Pima Arts Council PLACE Initiative Grant has been awarded to start the film.
+MM-TMY-banner_DSC5984-sw-dbaThe sixth installment of the Cine Plaza series, projected to debut in 2018, traces the rise of the mariachi as a cultural force in Tucson for a film titled The Mariachi Miracle.
+Again, a Tucson Pima Arts Council PLACE Initiative Grant has been awarded to start the film, and a Kickstarter project provided $15,000 in seed money for the documentary.

 Buckley has also produced a variety of other short documentaries to complement other projects.
 He produced, shot and edited a short film on Tucson fashion queen and community philanthropist Cele Peterson for the 2010 celebration of Tucson’s birthday.
-He documented the reunion of Tucson Tejano band Love LTD, and filmed performances of Sergio Mendoza y la Orkestra and Trio Amanecer at the Hotel Congress’s 25th anniversary show.
-He documented workshops, student performances and the Espectacular concert at the Tucson International Mariachi Conference.
+He captured the reunion of Tucson Tejano band Love LTD, and filmed performances of Sergio Mendoza y la Orkestra and Trio Amanecer at the Hotel Congress’s 25th anniversary show.
+He shot workshops, student performances and the Espectacular concert at the Tucson International Mariachi Conference.
 And he documented and augmented Arizona Historical Society exhibitions on the Declaration of Independence, Geronimo and Cactus League baseball.

 Following the January 8 Tucson shooting, the office of Congresswoman Gabrielle Giffords turned to Buckley to record a packed Tucson Symphony Orchestra audience chanting “Hello Gabby” for Giffords to watch and work with in her rehabilitation from a gunshot wound to the head.
 He also created a video of Giffords’ now poignant remarks about the dangers signers of the Declaration of Independence faced, taken from the event the year prior to the shooting.